-Open Media is the first UK and European OOH media owner to gain certification as a B Corp with an impressive overall score of 84.2.
-Open Media is leading the way in sustainability with 65% of its portfolio running on 100% renewable energy tariffs across multiple providers including Scottish Power and Octopus.

-Open Media is committed to having a positive and lasting impact on the planet for generation to come.
+Open Media is the first UK and European OOH media owner.
+The first UK and European OOH media owner to gain certification as a B Corp with an impressive overall score of 84.2 Open Media is leading the way in sustainability with 65% of their portfolio running on 100% renewable energy tariffs across multiple providers including Scottish Power and Octopus.
+They are committed to having a positive and lasting impact on the planet for generations to come.